Towards exact structural thresholds for parameterized complexity: Introduction

+Due to the inequalities $\cw(G) \leq \tcpw(G) + 3$ and $\pw(G) \leq \td(G)$, cf.\ Lampis~\cite{Lampis20} and Nešetřil and Ossona de Mendez~\cite{NesetrilO12}, we see that $\cw(G) \leq \tctd(G) + 3$.
+Hence any $\Oh^*(c^{\cw(G)})$-time algorithm also implies a $\Oh^*(c^{\tctd(G)})$-time algorithm.
+Thus, the following result, relying on standard techniques for dynamic programming on graph decompositions such as the $(\min,+)$-\emph{cover product}, yields a tight upper bound complementing the previous lower bounds. \begin{mythm} Given a $k$-clique-expression $\cwexp$ for $G$, \DTC on $G$ can be solved in time $\Oh^*((2^\ncols)^k)$.\footnote{Jacob et al.~\cite{JacobBDP21} have simultaneously proven this upper and lower bound for the special case of \OCT, $\ncols = 2$, parameterized by clique-width.
+Their construction also proves the lower bound for linear-clique-width, but not for the more restrictive twinclass-treedepth or twinclass-modulator like our construction.} \end{mythm} There is no further lower bound result for \VC, since $\ncols + 1 = 2^\ncols$ for $\ncols = 1$ and hence \cref{thm:intro_lb_vc} already yields a tight lower bound for the clique-width-parameterization.

 Going into more detail, the twinclasses of the modulator in the construction for \cref{thm:intro_lb_dense} are \emph{true twinclasses}, i.e., each twinclass induces a clique, and moreover they are of size $\ncols$ (with a small exception).
-Intuitively, allowing for deletions, there are $2^\ncols$ possible sets of at most $\ncols$ colors that can be assigned to a clique of size $\ncols$, e.g., the empty set $\emptyset$ corresponds to fully deleting the clique.
-Intuitively, our results show that it is necessary and optimal to go through all of these color sets.
+Intuitively, allowing for deletions, there are $2^\ncols$ possible sets of at most $\ncols$ colors that can be assigned to a clique of size $\ncols$, e.g., the empty set $\emptyset$ corresponds to deleting the clique completely.
+Hence, our results essentially show that it is necessary and optimal to go through all of these color sets for each twinclass in the modulator.